howtographql/howtographql/content/frontend/angular-apollo/5-authentication.md

 Now, let's gain a better understanding what's going on in the two mutations that you just added to the `src/app/graphql.ts` file.

 The `SIGNIN_USER_MUTATION` looks very similar to the mutations we saw before.
 It simply takes the `email` and `password` as arguments and returns info about the `user` as well as a `token` that you can attach to subsequent requests to authenticate the user.
-You'll learn in a bit how to do so.
+You'll learn a bit how to do so.

 The `CREATE_USER_MUTATION` however is a bit different!
-Here, we actually define _two_ mutations at once!
+Here, we define _two_ mutations at once!
 When you're doing that, the execution order is always _from top to bottom_.
-So, in your case the `createUser` mutation will be executed _before_ the `signinUser` mutation.
-Bundling two mutations like this allows you to sign up and login in a single request!
+So, in your case, the `createUser` mutation will be executed _before_ the `signinUser` mutation.
+Bundling two mutations like this allow you to sign up and login in a single request!

 All right, all that's left to do is to call the two mutations inside the `Login` component!